Image of Barramal by Daikota Nelson

 In Hepburn Shire, reinstating a name that re-connects our community with the Dja Dja Wurrung culture and language that spans many thousands of years, sets the standard for how we can support the Dja Dja Wurrung Peoples to reinstate language in our landscape.

-The new name proposed by DJAARA (formerly the Dja Dja Wurrung Clans Aboriginal Corporation) and supported by Djaara Elders, is Larni Barramal Yaluk.
+The new name proposed by DJAARA and supported by Djaara Elders, is Larni Barramal Yaluk.
 The name translates to ‘Home or habitat of the Emu Creek’.
 Another translation given is ‘the resting place of the Emu’.
 The crater at Mt Franklin/Lalgambook had this name because the crater resembles the Emu nest.
 The Country surrounding this was also referred to as Larni Barramal because the springs and swamps there provided water to emu.
 The Creek would also provide water, therefore, renaming the Creek Larni Barramal after this area was agreed to by the Traditional Owners.

-It is important to note that the name Jim Crow Creek will be reserved in the state’s geographic names register as an historic name and will remain a part of the region’s history.
+A historic reference to the name Jim Crow Creek will be included in the VICNAMES register and will remain a part of the region’s history.